adam-cyclones/didi/README.md

     "build-devserver": "yarn --cwd ./packages/didi-devserver build" }
 ```
-At the moment, `didi-cli-client` is the main way to interact with the software, You should start here, by building the cli
+At the moment, `didi-cli-client` is the primary way to interact with the software.
+You should start here, by building the cli
 lib-didi will also be built and should result in a single binary under the `release` folder, this is the binary we will be
 shipping.
 The plan is to create an npm and denoland package should be created to distribute the binary as well.

 ## Usage
 (please note, the instructions are unlikely to work, soon to be overhauled, see issue #23)
-Currently the only way to use didi is to build from source as per the above, you would then do something like this
+Currently, the only way to use didi is to build from source as per the above.
+You would then do something like this
 ```sh
 ./packages/didi-cli-client/release/didi ~/path/to/example-project
 ```